shahriar-rahman/Scraping-Unlisted-Zone-Shares/README.md

 ## ◘ Introduction

 ### • Background
 **Unlisted Shares** is one of the leading startup to facilitate in India where transactions of purchase and selling a myriad of Unlisted, ESOP, or Pre-IPO Shares.
-This study aims to utilize crawleing tools to acquire the database that can be found on the aforementioned website and store it inside a database table, as well as as other memory-based formats.
+This study aims to utilize crawleing tools, by utilizing Scrapy, to acquire the data that can be found on the aforementioned website and store it inside a database table, using Sqlite3, as well as as other memory-based formats using the Pandas dataframe.

 <br/>